Understanding Non-Chargeable Consideration in Lease Agreements: Tenant Payments and Landlord Costs

 How to analyse it

-A sensible way to approach the issue is to work through the facts in stages.
+A sensible way to approach this issue is to ask the following questions.

 Example